icq65312855/Army/README.md

+# Army
-# Army - this game is an example for a better understanding of object-oriented programming.
+I created this game as an example for a better understanding of object-oriented programming.